Breach of Contract

 If you or your company is the victim of a breach of contract, you might be entitled to damages and attorneys fees caused by the actions of the other party.
 If you believe you have a breach of contract or quantum meruit claim, contact business litigation attorney at Michael P. Fleming & Associates, P.C. today to discuss your options.

-Types of Cases our Houston Breach of Contract Lawyers Handle
+Types of Breach of Contract Cases We Handle

 The attorneys at the Michael P. Fleming & Associates Houston law firm are committed to protecting the rights and interests of each client.
 Our lawyers are effective negotiators and effective litigators who focus on efficient resolution of breach of contract disputes – ultimately saving our clients’ time and money.

 - Real estate contract disputes: Our law firm represents clients in real estate disputes arising from a purchase and sale contract dispute or other real estate breach of contract claim in Houston or throughout Texas.
 Former Harris County Attorney Michael P. Fleming is specialist in real estate law.
 Many real estate litigation disputes arise out of allegations of failure to disclose property defects prior to sale.
 If you have purchased property and discovered that the seller misrepresented the property condition or failed to disclose defects, we may be able to assist you in seeking compensation for your damages for fraud.
 Likewise, if you have sold property and are now being accused or sued for fraud for alleged failure to disclose, please call our office to see how we can assist in defending you in court.